Our South Asia base

 Our largest programme to date is the Solar Powered Water Pumping programme, which uses Solar Multi-Use Systems (SolarMUS) systems to lift water to communities sitting above a water source.
 Access to a reliable and year-long water is a major issue for thousands of communities in the mountainous regions of Nepal.
 Through this programme, now in its third phase, we expect to install 35 SolarMUS systems bringing sustainable water source to over 12,000 people.

 We are at the forefront of piloting and testing new renewable energy technology for their appropriateness in poor, remote communities.
-Our Hydram programme -Working with in-country partners we introduced this innovate water pumping technology and have supported the manufacture of the system locally in Nepal.
+Working with in-country partners we introduced the innovative Hydralic Ram Pump (Hydram) water pumping technology and have supported the manufacture of the system locally in Nepal.
 So far, our Hydram programme has reached 13 communities across five districts, in Nepal, lifting water for 2,538 people, with communities now able to grow crops on land that was previously barren during the dry season.
 Similarly, drawing on learning from our work in our Kenya programme, we are testing the suitability of solar microgrids to meet energy needs for off-grid communities and local institutions such as clinics.

 A critical component of energy poverty that can often be overlooked is access to clean cooking facilities.
 Firewood and cattle dung remain the main source of cooking fuel for over 4 million households in Nepal.
 Our clean cooking programme tackles this through biogas technology.
 Biogas systems offer a healthy and more environmentally friendly cooking alternative, and have the added benefit of producing nutrient rich slurry as a biproduct.
 Our projects support communities to use this slurry for agricultural production, and even for commercial use.

 Fun Fact: A single Hydram can typically pump 20,000 litres of water a day – the equivalent of filling 250 bathtubs.